Vegetable Chow Mein Recipe - Light & Healthy

 In a small bowl, whisk together the water, rice vinegar, toasted sesame oil, oyster sauce, soy sauce, sesame oil, and hoisin.

 Remove your veggies to a side plate, and return the wok to high heat.
-Add in the rest of the grapeseed oil, and again heat until little whisps of smoke begin to form.
+Add in the rest of the grapeseed oil, and again heat until little wisps of smoke begin to form.
 Add your mushrooms to the pan, and cook until they begin to just brown.
-Add in your garlic and ginger to the pan, continually toss in the oil for just 60 seconds until beautifully fragrant.
+Add your garlic and ginger to the pan, continually toss in the oil for just 60 seconds until beautifully fragrant.
 Pay special attention to keep the garlic and ginger moving in the pan to prevent burning, which results in bitter flavors.

 Return the veggies and the noodles to the pan, and pour over your sauce mixture.
 Toss everything together over medium heat until just heated through.
 Serve immediately, and garnish with the green onions sprinkled over the top.

 Check out some other AWG Private Chefs recipes & entertaining ideas!

 About the Author: